Françoise Sagan: Biography

-Early life and career
+Early life

 Sagan was born on 21 June 1935 in Cajarc, Lot, and spent her early childhood in Lot, surrounded by animals, a passion that stayed with her throughout her life.
 Nicknamed 'Kiki', she was the youngest child of bourgeois parents – her father a company director, and her mother the daughter of landowners.

 Her family spent World War II (1939–1945) in the Dauphiné, then in the Vercors.
 Her paternal great-grandmother was Russian from Saint Petersburg.
 The family had a home in the prosperous 17th arrondissement of Paris, to which they returned after the war.
 Sagan was expelled from her first school, a convent, for "lack of deep spirituality".
 She was expelled from the Louise-de-Bettignies School because she had "hanged a bust of Molière with a piece of string".
 She obtained her baccalauréat on the second attempt, at the cours Hattemer, and was admitted to the Sorbonne in the fall of 1952.
 She was an indifferent student, and did not graduate.